 Episode 5 - Martial Law in Nauvoo

-Joseph Smith is in Nauvoo and he hears these reports of Mormons who are getting kicked out of their homes and being forced into the City Limits of Nauvoo.
+Joseph Smith is in Nauvoo and he hears these reports of Latter-day Saints who are getting kicked out of their homes and being forced into the City Limits of Nauvoo.
 He hears they are having their weapons stolen from them and he has a gut reaction.
 He tells his brother Hyrum, “we cannot give up our weapons.
 When we give up our weapons we give up our liberty.”

 Meanwhile, news from Warsaw and Carthage, and from Missouri and Iowa are telling about angry mobs who are starting to gather their weapons, and cannons, and prepare to attack Nauvoo.